tronprotocol/documentation/TRX/Tron-http.md

   contract_address: contract address, converted to a hex string
-  function_selector: Function signature, no spaces parameter：Call the virtual machine format of the parameter [1, 2], use the js tool provided by remix, convert the parameter array [1, 2] called by the contract caller into the parameter format required by the virtual machine. bandwidth_limit：Maximum bandwidth consumption, measured in bytes cpu_limit：Maximum cpu consumption, microseconds storage_limit：Maximum storage consumption, number of bytes drop_limit：Maximum TRX consumption, measured in SUN（1TRX = 1,000,000SUN） call_value：Amount of TRX transferred with this transaction, measured in SUN（1TRX = 1,000,000SUN） owner_address：address that is trigger the contract, converted to a hex string Return Value：TransactionExtention, TransactionExtention contains unsigned Transaction
+  function_selector: Function signature, no spaces parameter：Call the virtual machine format of the parameter [1, 2], use the js tool provided by remix, convert the parameter array [1, 2] called by the contract caller into the parameter format required by the virtual machine. fee_limit：Maximum TRX consumption, measured in SUN（1TRX = 1,000,000SUN） call_value：Amount of TRX transferred with this transaction, measured in SUN（1TRX = 1,000,000SUN） owner_address：address that is trigger the contract, converted to a hex string Return Value：TransactionExtention, TransactionExtention contains unsigned Transaction